 On the right side of the main archway, there is a cookhouse that once had satisfied the hunger of the visitors.
 However, now, it lies closed reminiscing its past glory.

-Apart from them, the complex also is home to the graves of the other wives and servants of Shah Jahan.
+Apart from the duo, the complex also is home to the graves of Shahjahan’s other wives and servants.

-Fact 11: The Taj complex has a functioning ‘mosque’
+Did you know that the Taj complex has a functioning mosque?

 On Fridays, the masjid brims with Muslim men who visit it to offer their prayers.
 Hence, the Taj complex remains closed for tourists on Fridays.